Colleton Primary School

 Accessibility of the school environment8.1: How accessible is the building for children with mobility difficulties / wheelchair users?

 Our school has level access throughout.8.2: Have adaptations / improvements been made to the auditory and visual environment?

-- We take advice from outside agencies regarding adaptations in teaching areas for each child as needed e.g. use of a sound field
+- We take advice from outside agencies regarding adaptations in teaching areas for each child as needed including use of radio transmitters

 - Own work stations as appropriate

 - Use of modified text size

 Yes – toilet with wet room in school.

 Our swimming pool changing and toilet facilities are also accessible for all children.

 Our school has level access throughout, so as far as possible the school is accessible to all children.
 Transition between areas is also helped with the open plan anture of our school.8.5: How does the school communicate with parents / carers who have a disability?